SEO Optimization

 seo:

-default_description: "Documentation for My Package, a Python library for..."If not set, the package description from pyproject.toml is used.
+default_description: "Documentation for My Package, a Python library for..."If not set, the package description from pyproject.toml is used as a fallback.

 Page-Level Descriptions